 It’s worth noting that a large chunk of MEGA’s shares are held by Chinese businessmen, which opens up the possibility that the cloud service could be influenced by the authorities there.
 There’s no proof of this ever taking place, though, and the zero-knowledge encryption would prevent them from looking at your actual files and folders anyway.

 All that taken together means that we have an incredibly close final round on our hands.
 Both services get top-notch marks for both security and privacy, but the additional server locations tip the scales in MEGA’s favor.
 That brings our final score to 4 to 2, which makes it slightly less lopsided than it could’ve been.

 With that, our MEGA vs Icedrive comparison is concluded.
 Although several of our rounds were incredibly close calls, Icedrive still managed a convincing victory by winning four out of six categories.

 If you’re curious to see how Icedrive does against one of the big three — namely Dropbox, Google Drive or OneDrive — you can check out our Icedrive vs Google Drive comparison for more information on that.
 In a similar vein, our MEGA vs Dropbox vs Google Drive vs OneDrive should give you a good idea of whether MEGA can stand up to the big players in cloud storage.

 What did you think of our MEGA vs Icedrive comparison?
 Do you agree that Icedrive wins based on its more reasonable prices and better usability?
-Or do you think that Icedrive’s lack of two-factor authentication and minor features should make MEGA the winner instead?
+Or do you think that Icedrive’s lack of server locations and massive free storage should make MEGA the winner instead?
 Let us know in the comments below.
 Thank you for reading.